mollywilliams/grace-notes.github.io/_topics/babylon.md

 at Seleucia (Tell \`Umar) on the Tigris by his successor Antiochus I, in 274 b.c.

 *__E.
 Later City__* Babylon’s attraction as a “holy city” continued.
 The satrap Hyspaosines of Characene suppressed a revolt led by a certain Hymerus in 127 b.c. when the priests of Esagila were active.
 Hymerus issued coins as “king of Babylon” in 124/23, but by the following year Mithradates II had regained control.
 An independent ruler Gotarzes I was recognized as ruler in 91–80, and the city lay in Parthian hands (Mithradates III, 58–55) until taken over by a rebel Orodes.
 It remained a center of Hellenism, despite the opposition of a significant traditional Babylonian priestly party and of a minority of Jews, from among whom may have come Hillel.
 Babylon supported the Jews in Palestine who opposed Herod (Josephus Ant. xv.2.1–3).
-The close association between these Jews in Babylon, who enjoyed self-government there in the 1st cent, and their fellows in Jerusalem is suggested in Acts 2:9–11.
+The close association between these Jews in Babylon, who enjoyed self-government there in the 1st cent, and their fellows in Jerusalem is suggested in [Acts 2:9–11] (http://www.biblegateway.com/passage/?search=Acts+2%3A9%E2%80%9311).
 Dated cuneiform texts up to a.d.
 110 show that the site was still occupied.
-While Babylon may have been the site of an early Christian church (1 Pet.
-5:13), there is no evidence (*see* Babylon in the NT).
+While Babylon may have been the site of an early Christian church ([1 Pet.
+5:13] (http://www.biblegateway.com/passage/?search=1+Pet.+5%3A13)), there is no evidence (*see* Babylon in the NT).
 When Trajan entered the city in 115 he sacrificed to Alexander’s *manes* but made no reference to the continued existence of other religious practices or buildings.
 According to Septimius Severus the site was deserted by a.d.
 200.

 ##VI.
 Exploration and Excavation